vitalif/vitastor/docs/usage/nfs.en.md

 - Modification time (`mtime`) is updated lazily every second (like `-o lazytime`)

 Other notable missing features which should be addressed in the future:
-- Defragmentation of "shared" inodes.
-Files smaller than pool object size (block_size multiplied by data part count if pool is EC) are internally stored in large block volumes sequentially, one after another, and leave garbage after deleting or resizing.
-  Defragmentator will be implemented to collect this garbage.
 - Inode ID reuse.
 Currently inode IDs always grow, the limit is 2^48 inodes, so in theory you may hit it if you create and delete a very large number of files
 - Compaction of the key-value B-Tree.
 Current implementation never merges or deletes